weakish/weakish.github.com/dive-into/typescript.md

 }
 ```

-Alteranatively, you can comment `// @ts-check` atop JavaScript files you want to check, and run `tsc` without `--checkJs`.
+Alternatively, you can comment `// @ts-check` atop JavaScript files you want to check, and run `tsc` without `--checkJs`.

 Since 2.7
 ---------